Grange Academy is a Unicef Gold Rights Respecting School and Gold Artsmark School. Ofsted rated ‘Good’ (May 2022).

 Phonics

-At Grange Academy we teach Phonics and spelling using Twinkl Phonics, it is endorsed by schools and validated by the DofE.
+Where appropriate, at Grange Academy we teach Phonics and spelling using Twinkl Phonics, it is endorsed by schools and validated by the DfE.

 Our pupils Phonics ability is closely monitored and tracked using Phonics Tracker.